-The Zencity survey used quotas of survey respondents to get responses from certain groups in Adams County so that the sample demographics would match the population demographics.
-Zencity also used rakeweighting methods to ensure an accurately representative sample.
+The Zencity survey used quotas of survey respondents to get responses from certain race, ethnicity, age, and gender identity groups in Adams County so that the sample demographics would match the population demographics.
+Zencity also used rake-weighting methods to ensure an accurately representative sample.
 The Adams County survey did not use these methods so the sample and results are based on the raw survey responses of the individuals reached by the marketing campaign.
 The Adams County-distributed survey was distributed and created in partnership with the Adams County Community Services Block Grant (CSBG) program.
 The survey was distributed through Crescendo Consulting Group's (who conducted the CSBG assessment) Survey Monkey account.